jameshegarty/rigel/README.md

 State = opaque
 Stateful(A) = {A,State} -- 1 state context
 Stateful(A,N) = {A,State[N]} -- N state contexts
+StatefulHandshake(A) = {A,State,bool}

 Tmux(A, int T) = {A,validbit}

 Sparse(A, int W, int H) = {A,validbit}[w,h]

+Having a function from Stateful->StatefulHandshake is potentially valid, but then this module would have to have its own (infinite) buffer inside it (b/c on the input it might get data every cycle, but its output is stalled, so the data has to go somewhere).
+Instead, we currently only have StatefulHandshake->StatefulHandshake.
+In this case, no buffering is needed, and we get correct behavior.
+The stalls propagate all the way to the front of the pipe.
+We can insert explicit fifos to hide stalls.
+In particular, we can make a fifo of type Stateful->StatefulHandshake to represent this buffer, if this is the behavior we want.
+Fifos can also be of type StatefulHandshake->StatefulHandshake if they are just there to hide stalls.

 functions
 =========